THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 It can be revisited, reconstructed and re-signified

 Documentation is the act of making learning visible.
 It is achieved using photography, capturing conversations and offering children one hundred languages to express their thinking, meaning-making and learning.
-This part of the Reggio Emilia approach strongly links to developing metacognitive thinking.
-One of the most powerful things we can do as educators is to enable children to appreciate and understand their own thinking.
+This part of the Reggio Emilia approach is strongly linked to developing metacognitive thinking.
+One of the most powerful things we can do as educators is to enable children to appreciate and understand their thinking.
 Not only is the content made explicit and shared, but the actual thinking processes themselves are discussed.
 The documentation also removes egocentric thinking.
 The documentation itself becomes an artefact open to interpretation.
-Students learn to see their own role in the learning and others’ roles.
-They may adjust their thinking in relation to the evidence that is placed before them.
+Students learn to see their role in the learning and others’ roles.
+They may adjust their thinking concerning the evidence that is placed before them.
 The documentation is a contextually embedded assessment tool.
 The teachers can glean information from what children have said and done on several occasions throughout a project, so their progress and transformation can be tracked.
-Because processes are documented, it is easy to trace the development of the project or to deeply analyse aspects of it for different purposes.
+Because processes are documented, tracing the project's development or deeply analysing its aspects for different purposes is easy.

-In a similar vein to listening to children which demonstrates to them their importance, when work is documented they see their interests and thinking processes valued.
-When children see their work taken seriously they feel themselves being taken seriously.
-The externalisation of their ideas and actions gives them an objective identity, outside of themselves and they know that they are contributing to the learning community.
+Similarly to listening to children, which demonstrates their importance, they see their interests and thinking processes valued when work is documented.
+When children see their work taken seriously, they feel they are being taken seriously.
+Externalising their ideas and actions gives them an objective identity outside of themselves, and they know they contribute to the learning community.
 They can see it for themselves and show others their work as an extension of themselves.
-Self-worth and self-esteem are extremely important in developing healthy identities and it is logical to see that the children will feel competent when what they undertake is recorded (Solomons, 2013).
+Self-worth and self-esteem are essential in developing healthy identities, and it is logical to see that children will feel competent when what they undertake is recorded (Solomons, 2013).

-Within the documentation process, all aspects of the child are observed, not only their cognitive but also social and emotional dimensions.
+The documentation process observes all aspects of the child, not only their cognitive but also their social and emotional dimensions.

 12. Assessment